 In the Act a number of offences are included which only become offences if they are committed in a public place.
 For example, offences under Sections 4 to 9 of the Act are limited to a public place.
 The definition of a public place is broadly defined in Section 3 of the Act.
 It includes all public outdoor areas, any indoor area which the public can lawfully access, such as an open shop, public roads and public transport.

 Surrender and seizure of intoxicating liquor

-The Criminal Justice (Public Order) Act 1994 also gives the Gardai the power to search a person going to an event where a barrier has been erected.
-These rights are set out in Section 22 of the 1994 Act and allow the Gardai to seize intoxicating liquor or any disposable container or any other article which could be used to cause injury.
+Section 22 of the Criminal Justice (Public Order) Act 1994 gives the Gardaí the power to search a person going to an event where a barrier has been erected.
+If the person insists on attending the event, the Gardaí may seize intoxicating liquor or any disposable container or any other article which could be used to cause injury.

 This law also allows a Garda to refuse to allow someone to proceed to the event where they refuse to surrender or give up the intoxicating liquor, disposable container or other article concerned.
 The Gardaí may also require that you to leave the area in an orderly and peaceful manner.